-It has generally been assumed that DM is increasing the risk of TB, rather than TB disease increasing the likelihood of developing DM.9,19 However, many studies have been unable to ascertain if the onset of DM pre-dated TB infection,9 even when it is clear that DM developed before active TB disease12.
+It is generally assumed that DM is increasing the risk of TB, rather than TB disease increasing the likelihood of developing DM.9,19 However, many studies have been unable to ascertain if the onset of DM pre-dated TB infection,9 even when it is clear that DM developed before active TB disease12.
 It is also plausible that TB disease may increase DM risk.
 A previous TB diagnosis was associated with an increased risk of DM over a four year time period based on primary care data in the UK, though this study could have been affected by residual confounding20.
-In an Indian cohort study, TB patients with newly diagnosed DM had markedly lower HbA1c values (although still abnormal) compared to those with known DM, suggesting that TB might, at least traniently, stimulate progression from intermediate hyperglycaemia to frank DM or identify those individuals who may be more prone to metabolic alterations or diabetes in the future13.
+In an Indian cohort study, TB patients with newly diagnosed DM had markedly lower glycated haemoglobin (HbA1c) values (although still abnormal) compared to those with known DM, suggesting that TB might, at least traniently, stimulate progression from intermediate hyperglycaemia to frank DM or identify those individuals who may be more prone to metabolic alterations or diabetes in the future13.
 However, there are no cohort studies following up patients who developed transient hyperglycaemia during TB treatment over the longer term (5-10 years), to assess their future risks of DM, need for DM care, and possible intervention.

-Pre-diabetes and transient hyperglycemia
+Pre-diabetes, transient hyperglycemia and TB

 Pre-diabetes reflects a continuum of insulin resistance and hyperglycaemia that are above “normal” but not reaching the cut-off for DM.21 Pre-diabetes might also be associated with increased risk of TB disease and adverse TB outcomes, although evidence is limited.
 Studies from both India and South Africa have found extremely high prevalence of pre-diabetes defined by HbA1c or oral glucose tolerance test (OGTT) among TB patients of 25%-57%22 13,23.
-A recent cross-sectional study among refugees arriving into the US also found increased prevalence of latent TB infection (LTBI) among individuals with pre-diabetes (39.1%) and DM (43.4%) compared to those with normal glycaemia (25.9%), with even higher prevalences for those who also had low vitamin D levels.24 Only a few studies have published data estimating the association between pre-diabetes and active TB; one Indonesian study found a significant association between impaired FBG and TB (OR 4.2, 95% CI 1.5 to 11.2)25, and two other studies from the US and China also reported associations of 1.34 using OGTT26 and 1.14 based on impaired FBG27 but the US study was underpowered, and neither were statistically significant.
+A recent cross-sectional study among refugees arriving into the US also found increased prevalence of latent TB infection (LTBI) among individuals with pre-diabetes (39.1%) and DM (43.4%) compared to those with normal glycaemia (25.9%), with even higher prevalences for those who also had low vitamin D levels.24 Only a few studies have published data estimating the association between pre-diabetes and active TB; one Indonesian study found a significant association between impaired fasting blood glucose (FBG) and TB (OR 4.2, 95% CI 1.5 to 11.2)25, and two other studies from the US and China also reported associations of 1.34 using OGTT26 and 1.14 based on impaired FBG27 but the US study was underpowered, and neither were statistically significant.
 Further observational evidence of the effects of pre-diabetes on TB risk and outcomes is needed.

 In low income settings DM is often undiagnosed, but results of screening tests during active TB may be harder to interpret due to inflammation- or stress-related hyperglycemia.
 Even though transient, this hyperglycaemia is not only associated with adverse TB outcomes28, but also a marker for future risk of type 2 DM, similar to gestational DM29.

-Population impact of obesity, nutritional status and DM on TB
+Population impact of DM on TB